poetapp/documentation/rdd/blockchain-confirmations.md

 This is a completely normal event in Bitcoin, Ethereum and other blockchains.
 It is also the most complicated case to handle.

+We can expect an average of at least 47 one-block forks per year, according to [this data](https://bitcoin.stackexchange.com/questions/3343/what-is-the-longest-blockchain-fork-that-has-been-orphaned-to-date/4638#4638).

+Bitcoin nodes will usually replay transactions into new blocks, so in general this shouldn't affect the Po.et node other than it having a wrong `blockHeight` and `blockHash` for a given claim.

 #### Solution

 Miners will usually move the transactions from the staled/orphaned block back to the mempool, which should solve the issue.